doableware/djongo/docs/docs/sponsor.md

     price_id: price_1HIKphLbyDBUaJVjQylkb7QE
     benefits:
       - You **get access to the djongoNxt** repository.
-      - Your questions are **immediately** taken up for consideration on Discord priority-support.
+      - Your questions are **immediately** taken up for consideration as priority-support.
       - You support the long term sustainability of the project.

   - title: Advertise on Djongo